Alaska Republicans vote overwhelmingly for Trump in presidential preference poll

 "There's no secure borders, there's no secure military, there's no budget.
 People are out of work.
 It's a mess.
 We definitely need Trump," said Michael, then added: "if you're looking for somebody voting for Haley, you oughtta go to the Democrat (primary)."

-Several Alaska Republicans have come out in support of Haley, pointing to Trump's felony indictments and his attempts to subvert the results of the 2020 election as reasons for opposing the former president.
-But with momentum heading in Trump's direction, some would-be Haley supporters said they decided to stick with Trump.
+Several Alaska Republicans had come out in support of Haley, pointing to Trump's felony indictments and his attempts to subvert the results of the 2020 election as reasons for opposing the former president.
+But with momentum heading in Trump's direction, some would-be Haley supporters said they decided to stick with Trump despite their concerns.

 "It's not that he's the best choice, but it's the one that I was familiar with from last time," said Jason Delong, who voting for Trump at Grace Church in South Anchorage shortly before 7 p.m.